AnthonyByansi/Azure_Learning-Sandbox/AzureNetworking/Tutorials/VirtualNetworkCreation.md

-# Tutorial: Creating an Azure Virtual Network
+# Creating an Azure Virtual Network

 In this tutorial, we'll guide you through the process of creating an Azure Virtual Network, a foundational component for building secure and isolated cloud architectures.
 Azure Virtual Networks allow you to customize your network environment, define subnets, and control network traffic.